toredash/automatic-zone-placement/README.md

     style RDS fill:#5A30B5,stroke:#333,stroke-width:2px,color:#fff
 ```

-By making network topology information available for the scheduler, we can allow it to make informed decissions.
+By making network topology information available for the scheduler, we can allow it to make informed decisions.
 The best case for our workload is to be placed in the same AZ as the RDS instance it is communicating with:

 ```mermaid
 graph TD